 Use the JUMP TO RECIPE button at the top of the post, or scroll to the bottom of the post to see the full recipe card with ingredient measurements and instructions.

 Traditional Greek Salad

 A great greek salad starts with the sauce.
 The dressing is where all the flavor comes from.
 It also has a process, and layering in the vegetables has a real purpose.

 The dressing consists of lemon juice, red wine vinegar, olive oil, oregano, thyme, salt, and pepper.
 I also add in some greek seasoning, just to deepen the flavor.
 Click here to get my favorite greek seasoning.

 The process is also important.
 I start by adding my red onion to the bottom of the bowl with my dressing ingredients.
 This takes the rawness off of them and gives them a slight pickle while I cut the rest of my ingredients.

 You want to season your chicken similarly to the way you season the greek salad.
 Salt, Pepper, Oregano, Greek Seasoning, Olive Oil, and Lemon Juice.
-Let it sit at least 30 minutes, up to overnight for a more authentic chicken souvlaki.
+Let it sit for at least 30 minutes, up to overnight for more authentic chicken souvlaki.

 Take care that you need to cook the chicken after 30 minutes or let it sit overnight or it will become gummy.
 This is kind of a hard and fast rule.
 It is ok to marinate in lemon for a long time or a short time, not medium time, haha!

 Bring it all together to make Greek Chicken Salad

 I mash up a couple of my very favorite Greek recipes here to produce this perfect entree salad.
 I love a good salad that can become a meal, especially this one!